What is arthritis?

 - Weight trend at surgery is maintained postoperatively (i.e. losing at the time of surgery equates to ongoing weight loss)

-- An ideal body weight can open surgical options for less invasive approaches to solve an orthopedic issue (i.e. lower BMI can permit safe utilization of direct anterior approach for total hip replacement)
+- Ideal body weight can open surgical options for less invasive approaches to solving an orthopedic issue (i.e. lower BMI can permit safe utilization of direct anterior approach for total hip replacement)